What Entitles Us to Life?

 “And so also, let the righteous people see and rejoice…and let all evil vanish like smoke”

 The concept of the righteous people “singing” conveys their conviction.
-When one believes in the greatness of another person or group, and either one finds success, loyal followers cheer or sing, as an expression of their convictions becoming realized.
+When one believes in the greatness of another person or group, he cheers or sings as an expression of his convictions becoming realized.
 For this reason, the Jews sang praises to God their savior upon the shores of the Reed Sea.

 This section concludes with the vanishing of sin, since we see righteous people living without sin, we hope and pray this empowers all others to follow their lead.